Heather Hooper's experience of being part of the Volunteer Advisory Panel

 What made you want to join VAP?

 It has been a fascinating journey into the inner core of the Society, working alongside like-minded people and more importantly, I know that in my term I have made a difference to the volunteer experience within the Society.
-Sadly my term has come to an end.
+My term has now come to an end - I've thoroughly enjoyed my time in the role.

 What would you say to someone who is considering joining the panel

 As a member of the VAP you are given opportunities to work alongside senior managers when they propose changes or introduce new policies and procedures.
-You can be involved with as many projects as you feel comfortable with.
+You can be involved with as many projects as you feel comfortable with, and you can follow your interests or where you want to make most difference.

-You will receive support from the Culture and Engagement team throughout your term.
-You will have a dedicated VAP contact, receive training and a “buddy” to help ease you into the role.
+You'll get support from the Culture and Engagement team throughout your term, and will get support and a “buddy” to help ease you into the role.

 Staff will respect and listen to your contributions giving you feedback in return.
-The work is very rewarding.
+I've found the work very rewarding and encourage anyone who is interested to apply!

 Volunteering opportunities near you